physcodestyle/official-website/src/pages/longread/2018-02-18-kak-oformit-matpomosh.en.md

 ### Step 3

 Collect three signatures: Signed by the Professor of the course.
 The list of trade-Union physics Department: [https://vk.cc/5DllRi](https://vk.cc/5DllRi) Signed by the Vice Dean.
-You can get it at the Dean’s office, room 238.
+You can get it at the Dean's office, room 238.
 Signed by a member of the scholarship Committee.
 Members of the scholarship Committee of physical Faculty from students: [https://vk.cc/5DllRi](https://vk.cc/5DllRi)

 ### Step 4